Duplicate: Why Should YOU Participate?

 Because you will be registered in a tuition-free co-op course while working, you will retain your full-time student status.
 This status will allow you additional benefits, such as having your experience recorded on your transcript with no interruptions to your Georgia Tech enrollment, being retained on your parents' insurance policies, being able to participate in sporting events and other activities, use of campus housing and other facilities, and more.

-In addition to the above, students participating in the Georgia Tech Work Abroad program will have the added benefits of:
+In addition to the above, students participating in the Georgia Tech Global Research & Internship program will have the added benefits of:

 - Getting cross-cultural exposure by living and working in an international location